1jour1vin

 Wine rated (2022 guide) 95/100 (Extraordinary wine)

-Given that Margaux's second wine contains much of the fruit that made up the grand vin just 1 or 2 decades ago, one might expect great things from this bottling.
-Yet I was still surprised by the quality of Pavillon Rouge 2019.
-Aromas of raspberries, plums and cherries, mingled with rose petals and sweet spices waft from the glass.
-The wine is medium to full-bodied, sensual and concentrated, with beautifully refined tannins, racy acids and a long, penetrating finish.
-This is an exquisite Pavillon Rouge well worth discovering.
-I confess I don't buy many second wines, but I eagerly bought a case of this one just after tasting it.
+Given that Margaux's second wine contains much of the fruit that made up the grand vin only 1 or 2 decades ago, we can expect great things from this bottling.
+Yet I was still surprised by the quality of the 2019 Pavillon Rouge.
+Aromas of raspberries, plums, and cherries, mixed with rose petals and sweet spices, escape from the glass.
+The wine is medium-bodied to full-bodied, sensual and concentrated, with beautifully refined tannins, racy acids, and a long, penetrating finish.
+This is an exquisite Pavillon Rouge that is well worth discovering.
+I admit that I don't buy many second wines, but I eagerly purchased a case of this one right after tasting it.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France